 What sort of procedure should you get to improve your smile?
 This basically depends on what needs improvement.
 You may have a missing or chipped tooth, an overbite, a tooth that is smaller or larger than it should be (which in turn makes your mouth look crowded or gapped), or teeth that have become discolored due to age or coffee or tea drinking.
 Whatever the issue with your teeth, there is a procedure that can help you improve the face and smile you present to friends and family.

 When you next visit your dentist, ask about any of the following and determine which is right for you:

 Porcelain Veneers – A veneer often refers to a thin layer of protection, and is a term used often in construction.
 For the dentist, a porcelain veneer is used to cover a tooth and change the way it looks.
-Veneers have been used to help brighten teeth, conceal cracks, and correct misshapen teeth.
+Veneers have been used to help brighten teeth conceal cracks, and to correct a misshapen tooth.